JUPITER |

 For more information on Jupiter's moons, click here.

-Jupiter has faint, dark rings composed of tiny rock fragments and dust.
+RINGS Jupiter has faint, dark rings composed of tiny rock fragments and dust.
 These rings were discovered by NASA's Voyager 1 in 1980.
 The rings were investigated further when Voyager 2 flew by Jupiter.
 The rings have an albedo of 0.05; they do not reflect very much of the sunlight that they receive.

 For more information on Jupiter's rings, click here.
+TEMPERATURE RANGE

 The cloud-tops average 120 K = -153°C = -244°F.

-Jupiter has been well-known since ancient times.
+DISCOVERY OF JUPITERJupiter has been well-known since ancient times.
 It is the third-brightest object in the night sky (after the moon and Venus).

 COMET SL9 HITS JUPITER